Roll20/roll20-character-sheets/HarnMaster3 - Hygge/README.md

 * Injury Totals
 * Physical Penalty
 * Universal Penalty
+* Armor values: add armour pieces in the inventory tab, check them as "worn (w)" and total armor values are shown on the character tab.
+* Easily drop weapons and reduce inventory load (and encumbrance) on the fly
+* Auto calculate initiave and effective horse riding skill automatically for the horse included in the horse section, when "Mounted" (checkbox)

 Features:
 * Roll buttons for each skill that includes appropriate physical/universal penalty.